• Skip to main content

 Apple Amber is a traditional Irish dessert that is best described as an (absolutely delicious) apple meringue pie.

-It’s not completely clear why this pie is called Apple Amber, but at a guess it might be because of the warm rich colour the stewed apples take on once the egg yolks are added.
+It's not completely clear how this pie got its name, but at a guess it might be because of the warm rich colour the stewed apples take on once the egg yolks are added.

 Apple Amber Recipe